 You run multiple EC2 instances, behind a load balancer or two.
 Your health checks are set up properly.
 Your RDS instance is set to be “Multi-AZ”.
 Chances are, you’re already running a highly available and fault-tolerant system that can recover quickly.

 Let’s dig into the details, and find out if multi-region failover strategies are what you want.
 To begin, we need to understand the difference between the terms “High Availability” or HA, and “Fault Tolerance”.
-Your customers likely won’t understand the difference when you create quotes, but in practice, there are large between what is expected between these two types of systems.
+Your customers likely won’t understand the difference when you create quotes, but in practice, there are large differences between what is expected between these two types of systems.
 Simply put, * customers should not notice the application performing badly in a fault-tolerant system*.
 With high availability, customers may notice the underlying fault for a “moment” in time while the system heals itself, but it recovers without further customer interaction.
 Asking the customer to try something again is not HA!

 You probably have a fault-tolerant system already.

 If you can terminate one of your load-balanced EC2 instances, and have some auto-scaling groups recover it, you’re well on the path to checking the fault-tolerant box.
 Did the auto-scaling group notice it was missing and re-create it?
 Did the application continue running without errors?
 If you said yes to both of those, you should send some kudos to your team for making a fault-tolerant system.

 An AWS Region is made up of multiple physical data centers.
 If your servers are already spread between multiple availability zones, you’ve got some isolation from total catastrophic failure!
 We can envision some reasons why all of us-east-1 would collapse, but if any of those scenarios play out, the earth likely has other issues to deal with beyond application failure.
 If you’re 100% sure you still want multi-region strategies, the are two strategies to achieve this: